 Join us in Alice Springs for a special conversation about remote dialysis, community-led healthcare and keeping culture strong.Renal dialysis treatments in very remote areas are now funded through a new Medicare Benefits Schedule item number.
 As Australia’s first...read more

 It had been years in the planning.
 Legendary Australian actor Jack Thompson was ready to head to Kakadu to make a new film called High Ground.
 But things got complicated when Jack was diagnosed with kidney disease in early 2018.
-It meant he would now require regular...read more
+It meant he would now...read more

 Purple House is the 2018 NT Telstra Business of the Year as announced at a ceremony in Darwin in August.

 Recognised for being a strong Indigenous-run and controlled organisation, Purple House provides dialysis in 14 remote clinics as well as the Purple Truck, a mobile dialysis service.read more

 Each year the Australian Financial Review names a list of BOSS True Leaders - people who are changing Australia for the better.
 In 2018, that list included our Purple House CEO Sarah Brown.
 The acknowledgement follows the announcement of a Medicare item number...read more

 When the Purple House was donated a rare Albert Namatjira painting in December 2017, we assumed it would be a once-in-a-lifetime moment.
 The painting by the famous Central Australian watercolour artist was donated by Ngurratjuta Aboriginal Corporation to fund a salary...read more

 He's done it!
 Zibeon Fielding has successfully completed an ultra-marathon through the APY Lands of South Australia raising over $50,000 for Purple House.
 It all began in 2016, when the 24 year-old health worker and father from Mimili community, was selected for the...read more